elisaado/stackhook/README.md

 6. deploy this app!

 ## Deployment example

-To deploy the app, you can build the image yourself using
+To deploy the app, you can either build the image yourself using

 ```bash
 docker build -t stackhook stackhook